Evaluate the app

-Galileo has an Insights Engine that continuously reviews your traces and metrics, and gives suggestions to improve your application.
-Navigate back to the project page by selecting the Multi-Agent Banking Chatbot from the top navigation bar.
+Galileo has an Insights Engine that reviews your traces and metrics, and gives suggestions to improve your application.
+To generate insights, select the Log Stream Insights button.

-To run the code yourself to generate more traces, you will need:
+To run the code yourself to generate more traces, you will need:- Access to an OpenAI compatible API, such as

 An integration with an LLM configured.
 If you don’t have an integration configured, then: